-Payments are accepted online by logging in to MyIU and clicking on S.S.IU or by mail.
-Checks should be made payable to Immaculata University and mailed to: Business Office Villa Maria 14, 1145 King Road, Immaculata, PA 19345.
-In person check payments may be dropped into our secure drop box located outside the Business Office doors in Villa Maria #14.
+Payments are accepted online by logging in to MyIU and clicking on the Student Account Center tile or by mail.
+Checks should be made payable to Immaculata University and mailed to: Business Office Villa Maria 14, 1145West King Road, Immaculata, PA 19345.
+In person check payments are accepted in the Business Office between the hours of 8 a.m. and 4 p.m. or dropped into our secure drop box located outside the Business Office doors in Villa Maria #14.
 Make sure the student's name and ID# are on the check and placed in an envelope.